OCA/l10n-thailand/l10n_th_personal_income_tax/readme/USAGE.rst

 You can config PIT Rate following,

 #.
 Go to Invoicing > Configuration > Accounting > PIT Rate
 #.
-Add default field 'Withholding Tax Account' and 'Type of Income' when you selected bills is PIT (if any)
+Add default field 'Withholding Tax Account' and 'Type of Income' when your selected bill is PIT (if any)
 #.
 Change range or tax rate (if any)

 After you config PIT Rate,